nordras/camera-navigation/README.md

 # Camera Navigation - Gesture Detection

-Web application for gesture detection using computer vision with TensorFlow.js and Handpose.
+Web application for gesture detection using computer vision with TensorFlow.js, Handpose and Next.js.

 ## 📝 Description